 Dick Grayson, who is a more hopeful figure and is naturally more talented in fighting, is basically a Batman 2.0.
 Grayson (to a degree) is the perfect amalgam of the best aspects that Batman and Superman have to offer.
 After all, Grayson combines Batman’s training with and admiration for Superman, even adopting the name Nightwing from a Kryptonian legend Superman told him.
 Scott from Nerd Sync made a great video on this topic, which you should give a watch after finishing this article.

 Batman having a family and the goal of passing down his hope for a better future is what keeps him going, or how Nietzsche would say it:

 “He who has a why to live for can bear almost every how.” — Friedrich Nietzsche

 Batman: The Ultimate Existentialist

 To bring it all together, Batman’s entire character, from putting on his costume every night, to him having sidekicks fits all into the teachings of existentialism.
 How hard he is on his rules and his code against killing even gives us a reason to call him the ultimate existentialist.
 Being so stubborn when it comes to his rules might seem ignorant to some, but that just shows how deeply he believes that humankind can redeem itself and that nobody is too far gone.
-At his core, whatever Batman might think, he is a hopeful character that believes that a better tomorrow is coming and I think that is the reason Batman connects so well with readers and moviegoers — he acknowledges the darkness in us all but he never forgets the good we’re capable of.
+That even in the worst of us is a spark of light.
+At his core, no matter what Batman might say, he is a hopeful character that believes that a better tomorrow is coming and I think that is the reason Batman connects so well with readers and moviegoers — he acknowledges the darkness in us all but he never forgets the good we’re capable of.